Touchpoint Closed to New Referrals - 19th July to 1st September 2022

-When you are living with any form of disability, it can be very hard to access to the services and resources you need to help you live the life you want to live.
+When you are experiencing any form of disability, it can be very hard to access the services and resources you need to help you live the life you want to live.

 This is where our FREE Touchpoint service comes in.